Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

 \subsubsection{Completions of regular morphisms}

 \begin{lem} Let $A$ be a qe ring with an ideal $I$, $\hatA$ be its $I$-adic completion and $B$ be a noetherian $I$-adic $\hatA$-ring.
 Then the homomorphism $\hatA\to B$ is regular if and only if the homomorphism $A\to B$ is regular. \end{lem} \begin{proof} The direct implication is obvious since the completion homomorphism $A\to\hatA=C$ is regular by quasi-excellence of $A$.
 Conversely, suppose that $A\to B$ is regular.
-Since any prime ideal in $B$ is contained in an open prime ideal, in order to prove that $C\to B$ is regular we should show that for any open prime ideal $q\subset B$ with the preimage $p\subset C$ the homomorphism $f:C_p\to B_q$ is regular.
-Moreover, in view of Andre's Theorem on localization of formal smoothness, see \cite{And}, it suffices to check that $f$ is formally smooth because $C$ is qe by Gabber's Theorem \ref{gabth}.
+Since any prime ideal in $B$ is contained in an open prime ideal, in order to prove that $C\to B$ is regular we should show that for any open prime ideal $q\subset B$ with preimage $p\subset C$ the homomorphism $f\:C_p\to B_q$ is regular.
+Moreover, in view of Andre's theorem on localization of formal smoothness, see \cite{And}, it suffices to check that $f$ is formally smooth because $C$ is qe by Gabber's Theorem \ref{NNth}.
 Recall that by \cite[$\rm 0_{IV}$, 19.7.1 and 22.5.8]{ega} formal smoothness of the local homomorphism $f$ is equivalent to its flatness and geometric regularity of its closed fiber.
-The ideals $p$ and $r=p\cap A$ are open, hence $\hatA_r\toisom\hatC_p$, and then $rC_p=pC_p$ by quasi-excellence of $A$.
-Thus the closed fiber $B_q/pB_q\toisom B_q/rB_q$ of $f$ is geometrically regular over the residue field $C_p/pC_p\toisom A_r/rA_r$ by regularity of $A\to B$.
-Finally, the completion homomorphism $C_p\to\hatC_p$ is flat because $C_p$ is noetherian and the homomorphism $\hatC_p\toisom\hatA_r\to\hatB_q$ is flat because $A\to B$ is flat, hence $g:C_p\to\hatB_q$ is flat and we deduce that $f$ is flat because $g$ is its composition with the faithfully flat completion homomorphism $B_q\to\hatB_q$. \end{proof}
+The ideals $p$ and $r=p\cap A$ are open, hence $\hatA_r\toisom\hatC_p$.
+This isomorphism and faithful flatness of $C_p\to\hatC_p$ imply that $pC_p$ is the only prime ideal of $C_p$ over $r$.
+Hence $C_p/rC_p$ is local Artinian, and since it is regular by quasi-excellence of $A$, it has to be a field.
+In particular, we obtain that $rC_p=pC_p$.
+Thus, the closed fiber $B_q/pB_q\toisom B_q/rB_q$ of $f$ is geometrically regular over the residue field $C_p/pC_p\toisom A_r/rA_r$ by regularity of $A\to B$.
+Finally, the completion homomorphism $C_p\to\hatC_p$ is flat because $C_p$ is noetherian and the homomorphism $\hatC_p\toisom\hatA_r\to\hatB_q$ is flat because $A\to B$ is flat, hence $g\:C_p\to\hatB_q$ is flat and we deduce that $f$ is flat because $g$ is its composition with the faithfully flat completion homomorphism $B_q\to\hatB_q$. \end{proof}